Slow Cooker Corned Beef and Cabbage

 Corned beef and pastrami are similar brined, slow-cooked preparations of beef, so they are easy to mix up.
 According to Eater, the difference lies in the cut of beef used.
 Corned beef uses a classic brisket cut while pastrami uses a fattier cut like the deckle or the navel.

-• Unless the package directs, you do not need to rinse the corned beef before cooking it.
+- Unless the package directs, you do not need to rinse the corned beef before cooking it.
 Just add the seasoning mix in the little packet to the meat as directed in the recipe.

-• The liquid should just cover the meat, which will result in a consistently tender piece of corned beef.
+- The liquid should just cover the meat, which will result in a consistently tender piece of corned beef.

-• Whatever temperature you choose to cook your corned beef in the slow cooker, you will add the cabbage to the slow cooker for only the last hour of cooking.
+- Whatever temperature you choose to cook your corned beef in the slow cooker, you will add the cabbage wedges to the slow cooker for only the last hour of cooking.
 This allows the cabbage to soften and become tender, but it also allows the cabbage to retain some texture and its pretty pale green color.
 Carrots, onion, and celery are the other vegetables in the mix, but I prefer to let those get nice and soft with the meat.

 Leftover Corned Beef

-Interestingly, while most of us think of corned beef and cabbage as this traditional Irish dish and the mainstay of St. Patrick’s Day celebrations, corned beef is also usually the starring meat in a Reuben, one of the most beloved Jewish deli sandwiches ever.
+Interestingly, while most of us think of corned beef and cabbage as this traditional Irish dish and the mainstay of St. Patrick’s Day celebrations, corned beef is also usually the starring meat in a Reuben sandwich, one of the most beloved Jewish deli sandwiches ever.
 I would have made one…but I didn’t have any leftovers.
 Next time.

-What To Serve with Corned Beef and Cabbage
+What To Serve With Corned Beef and Cabbage

 More Great Slow Cooker Recipes